huggingface/nanotron/docs/3d_parallelism.md

 For example, say we have a model with two pipeline stages, A and B. In microbatch 1, A sends tensor X to B. In microbatch 2, A sends tensor Y to B. Instead of sending X and Y in separate P2P operations, the pipeline engine will batch them together into one send of [X,Y].

+Q: How does PipelineBlock's forward pass works?
+(4 steps)

+A:
+- Step 1: It receives inputs, which can be Tensors or TensorPointers from other ranks.
+- Step 2: For any TensorPointer inputs, it uses P2P communication to fetch the actual tensor from the rank specified.
+- Step 3: It runs the forward pass of the module it encapsulates, passing the tensors as inputs.
+- Step 4: It returns a dict containing the outputs of the module.
+For ranks that didn't run this block, it returns TensorPointers instead of real tensors.

+Q: How does a PipelineBlock decide to return a Tensor vs a TensorPointer?
+Explain

+A: A PipelineBlock will return a TensorPointer if the block is running on a different pipeline rank from the one that is meant to output that tensor.
+Otherwise, it will return the actual Tensor
+For example, say PipelineBlockA produces output X and is assigned to pipeline rank 2.
++ When running on pipeline rank 2, PipelineBlockA will return the actual Tensor X.
++ But when running on rank 1 or 3, PipelineBlockA will return a TensorPointer to rank 2 rather than the actual Tensor X data.

+Q: In 3D parallelism, how does Nanotron calculate the overall loss when each microbatch has a different loss value?

+A:
+- Step 1: Each microbatch has its own loss value
+- Step 2: The losses for each microbatch are summed together
+- Step 3: The total sum is averaged across data parallelism This represents the mean loss across all microbatches in the global batch

+Q: What does PipelineBlock.rank represent?

+A: PipelineBlock.rank specifies which pipeline parallel rank the block is assigned to.
+When initializing the model, each PipelineBlock's rank is set to place it on a particular pipeline rank.
+For example, setting a block's rank to 2 means it will run on pipeline rank 2.
+The block's parameters will be instantiated on rank 2's device, and its forward pass will execute on rank 2.

+Q: What do target_pp_ranks represent when initializing a nanotron model?

+A:
+target_pp_ranks specifies which subset of pipeline ranks the model should be built on.
+By default, the model is built on all pipeline ranks (0 to pp_size-1).
+But you can pass a custom list like [0, 2, 3] to build the model only on those ranks.
+Concrete example: pp_size = 8, target_pp_ranks = [0, 4, 7].
+This will build the model only on pipeline ranks 0, 4, and 7 out of the total 8 ranks.
+The intermediate ranks 1-3 and 5-6 will not have the model built on them.

+#### Loading data in 3D parallelism

 Q: In 3D parallelism, how does brrr sample training data for a model replicas?
 (2 steps)

 A: For example, with 2 devices, 4 microbatch size, and 100 samples: